3DRaven/pi-hole2vpn/README.md

 2. `sudo su`
 3. `cat /var/log/syslog |grep p2p|grep -o "PROTO.*DPT=[0-9]*"|sort|uniq`

-The above command will help you identify and list the unique ports that might be associated with spyware activity.
+The above command will help you identify and list the unique ports and protocols that might be associated with spyware activity.
-Ports 123, 137 (udp), 443, 80, 5228 and 8009 have been identified and closed for now.
-Do not forget to identify the protocol as well.